SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 27 September, 2022 at 12:46:01
+# Last Refreshed - 27 September, 2022 at 15:40:35
-The Latest Activity was a Ride -
+The Latest Activity was a VirtualRide -

-<b>Ride with electric lady</b>
+<b>Zwift - Watopia</b>

-which happened on 25 September, 2022 at 10:54:24
+which happened on 27 September, 2022 at 14:28:41

-Which is 0 years, 0 months, 2 days, 1 hours and 51 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 1 hours and 11 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/7865006472
+You can see it here https://www.strava.com/activities/7874843914

 ## Number of Rides
 How many rides have I done each year?